 3. Registering Online with OMMA

 Once the patient has a recommendation from their physician, it’s time to register with OMMA.
-This must be done within 30 days of receiving the signed physician’s recommendation.
+This procedure is the third and final step for how to get a medical card in Oklahoma.
+It must be done within 30 days of receiving the signed physician’s recommendation.

 This online application registers the patient with OMMA.
-The form will ask for basic information, such as the patient’s full name, their date of birth and their address.
+The form will ask for necessary information, such as the patient’s full name, date of birth, and address.

 - Oklahoma driver’s license